 My favorite websites for finding used outdoor winter gear on a budget are:

-Don’t be afraid to go to Facebook or Craigslist to search for local used winter apparel.
+Don’t be afraid to go to Facebook or Craigslist to search for locally used winter apparel.
 The plus side with this technique is that you can check out the clothing in person and walk away from anything that’s too damaged or that doesn’t fit properly.
 In fact, you will likely find the best hiking jacket for cold weather from someone who only lasted one cold season before wanting to move away.
 And never underestimate your local Goodwill and other second-hand clothing and consignment shops; if you hit them at the right time, they’re filled with treasures to help you find winter gear on a budget.

 2. Pick through the rack